 No. Remote Control is scoped to Claude Code sessions only.
 It does not drive OpenAI's Codex CLI, Google's Gemini CLI, or OpenCode.
 Cosyra ships all four agents (Claude Code, Codex CLI, OpenCode, Gemini CLI) pre-installed in a single container, so you can switch between them in one place.
 See our full guide to the four agents on mobile.

-Because free only helps when your laptop is on.
+Remote Control is included with a paid Claude subscription (Pro, Max, Team, or Enterprise); it isn't free-tier and it doesn't work with an API key.
+Even bundled into a plan you already pay for, it only helps when your laptop is on.
 You pay for Cosyra to remove the laptop dependency entirely, to get four agents instead of one, and to have a single environment that follows you across devices.
 If your laptop is always with you and always on, and Claude Code is your only agent, Remote Control is the right call and Cosyra is unnecessary for you.

 Can I use both Remote Control and Cosyra?